-- Harbor Point Limited in its $3 billion merger of equals with Max Capital Group Ltd.
+- Harbor Point Limited in its $3 billion merger of equals with Max Capital Group.

 Ms. Nijjar was recognized as a 2022 Mergers and Acquisitions MVP by Law360.
 She also was recognized by The Deal on its 2022 Women in Dealmaking list, as well as by The Hollywood Reporter as a 2022 Top Dealmaker.
 Additionally, The American Lawyer recognized Ms. Nijjar as a 2021 Dealmaker of the Year in connection with her co-representation of Livongo Health in its acquisition by Teladoc Health and, in 2021, she was named to Bloomberg Law’s inaugural They’ve Got Next: The 40 Under 40 list, honoring young attorneys nationwide who “represent the best of the future of the legal profession.”

 The Daily Journal has recognized her multiple times as one of the Top Women Lawyers in California and also as one of its 40 Under 40, an annual award given to a select group of California’s rising star attorneys.
 The Daily Journal also has recognized Ms. Nijjar with three California Lawyer Attorneys of the Year (CLAY) awards for innovative work on behalf of: Livongo Health in its acquisition by Teladoc Health (2021); Intel Corporation in its acquisition of Mobileye N.V.
 (2018); and Broadcom Corporation in its acquisition by Avago Technologies (2016).